Mariners legend Ken Griffey Jr. to join Seattle Sounders ownership group

 Another Seattle icon joined the Sounders FC ownership group.
-The club announced Ken Griffey Jr. as a co-owner Tuesday afternoon.
+The club announced Ken Griffey Jr. and his family, including wife Melissa as a co-owner Tuesday afternoon.

-The former Mariners star follows the announcement in August 2019 of 11 families forming a Seattle Futbol Club LLC that invested in the Sounders.
+The former Mariners star follows the October announcement of Kraken CEO Tod Leiweke and wife Tara as minority owners.
+In August 2019, 11 families formed the Seattle Futbol Club LLC that also invested in the Sounders.
 The list included Seahawks quarterback Russell Wilson and his wife Grammy Award-winning singer and actor Ciara, hip-hop star Macklemore and his wife, Tricia Davis, as new minority owners.

+“This is a meaningful day for our entire family,” Griffey said in a released statement.
+“My wife Melissa and I said that we wanted to be a part of something special, not only for ourselves, but for our kids to be proud of, and this is it.
+We know how much this club means to Sounders fans, and for us, this comes back to the city where it all started for our family.
+We are joining a first-class organization, and we are so proud to give back to the city we love.
+To the Seattle Sounders community: we are inspired to become part of what you have created.
+Like you, we are excited to get behind our incredible team as the players prepare for this year’s playoff run.”

 Griffey, 50, retired from Major League Baseball in 2010 as a 13-time All-Star who won 10 consecutive Gold Gloves as a center fielder.
 Since his retirement, Griffey has focused on following the athletic careers of his children, son Trey (football) and daughter Taryn (basketball) formerly playing at Arizona.
 Tevin, a three-star cornerback, recently committed to Florida A&M.

+The Sounders said the Leiwekes and Griffeys finalized their ownership stakes in the club prior to the coronavirus pandemic.

-The Sounders’ ownership changed last season when Hollywood producer Joe Roth sought to sell his stake in the team.
+The Sounders’ ownership change was sparked last season when Hollywood producer Joe Roth sought to sell his stake in the team.
 He was a founder in 2009, operating primarily from California, along with entrepreneur Adrian Hanauer, Microsoft co-founder Paul Allen, and comedian Drew Carey.

-The additional owners introduced in 2019 were marketed as “Family.”
+The additional owners since 2019 are marketed as “Family.”

-“This was not a financial investment,” Hanauer said at the time.
-“This was about community, team, culture, diversity, inclusiveness and, yeah, winning.
-It’s hard to have a conversation with Russell Wilson where winning doesn’t come up.”
+Leiweke told The Seattle Times in October that he agreed to serve on an eight-member Sounders advisory panel consisting of other team ownership members.
+The focus is helping Hanauer navigate some of the bigger business decisions for the franchise.

+“We couldn’t be more proud to welcome Ken and his family into our club,” Hanauer said in a released statement.
+“As a lifelong resident of this great city, bringing someone like Ken into Sounders FC holds a special significance to me, as he is truly a part of Seattle sports’ heart and soul.
+We value the contributions that he will add as a partner in our club and welcome him and his family with open arms.”up.”

-When the coronavirus pandemic hit in March, Hanauer said Major League Soccer would lose millions in revenue.
+When the pandemic hit in March, Hanauer said Major League Soccer would lose millions in revenue.
 The Sounders primary source of money is the game-day operations, but the club has been unable to host fans due to state government and health restrictions in effort to help slow the spread of the virus.

 The Sounders are one of the most successful clubs in MLS.
 Seattle is preparing for their league-record 12th consecutive postseason appearance.
 The Sounders have advanced to the MLS Cup finals in three of the past four years, winning the championship in 2016 and 2019.